Mirekel/MLFinPro/README.md

 Step  by step: <br>
 1.Clone the github repository  <br>
 2.Navigate to the cloned folder in this case MLFinPro <br>
-3.Open terminal ideally cmd and install the venv by using pip install -r requirements.txt <br>
+3.Create a virtual environment by using python -m venv .venv <br>
 4.Activate the Virtual Environtment ( .venv) by using .venv\Scripts\activate <br>
-5.There should be an identifier if you sucessfly activated the venv in the form of (.venv) on the cls line <br>
+5.There should be an identifier if you sucessfully activated the venv in the form of (.venv) on the cls line <br>
+6.install the venv by using pip install -r requirements.txt <br>
-6.To start the application type "streamlit run app.py" <br>
+7.To start the application type "streamlit run app.py" <br>
-7.Enjoy <br>
+8.Enjoy <br>

-(Untuk Bapak Bakti)
-Modelnya kami simpan lewat github karena size filenya besar dan tidak bisa langsung kami upload ke Binusmaya